Alimjoo/Alimjoo.github.io/_posts/2021-12-27-the-alchemist.md

 <center><h2 id="part-one">PART ONE</h2></center>

-The boy's name was Santiago .
+The boy's name was Santiago.
 Dusk was falling as the boy arrived with his herd at an abandoned church.
 The roof had fallen in long ago, and an enormous sycamore had grown on the spot where the sacristy had once stood.